faithang/date-ideas-bot/README.md

-# danfaithbot
+# Date ideas bot
-Telegram bot written in Python
+Telegram bot written in Python.
+Weekend project to try out Notion APIs.

 ## What it does
-* Point 1
+* Suggests a random date when you're feeling uninspired
-* Point 2
+* Lets you browse date ideas by category